gravitee-io/llamaj.cpp/README.md

 #  Llamaj.cpp

-A port of llama.cpp in the JVM using jextract.
+llamaj.cpp (contraction of llama.cpp and java/jextract) is a port of llama.cpp in the JVM using jextract.

 ## Requirements